Frequently Asked Questions

 Am I required to have an eye exam with the optometrist at Bronze Optical?

 If you have a satisfying connection with an optometrist or ophthalmologist, we encourage you to keep that connection and have your exam done there.
 Establishing a history with one doctor can be very helpful in tracking changes in your vision and eye health.
-If, however, you wish to make a change, please call us to set an appointment with Dr. Cook.
+If, however, you wish to make a change, please call us to set an appointment with our optometrist.

 If I have my eye exam performed at Bronze Optical, may I take my lens prescription elsewhere?